IVA High School

 Physics is the study of the laws, principles, and phenomena that make our universe function the way it does.
 In Conceptual Physics, students will study concepts such as force, motion, and energy in a hands-on and practical way.
 Each unit will contain various labs, activities, and projects designed to aid in the students’ understanding of the material as well as give them real-world examples of how physics is part of their everyday lives.
 Students explore force and motion through discussions of vehicle safety and roller coaster engineering.
 They explore sound and light through waves, paper circuits, mirrors and lenses.
 The goal of these various activities is for students to actively engage in the curriculum, use their creativity to solve problems and answer questions, and ultimately gain a better understanding of how the universe around them works.
 A major focus for this class will be the scientific process as well as analyzing and interpreting data.

-**COUNSELING 1 - Orientation to College Success - LBCC Dual Enrollment
+**COUNS 1 - Orientation to College Success - LBCC Dual Enrollment (1 unit)

 This college course (taught by a Long Beach Community College Professor and IVA High Teacher) contains an introduction to the principles of student development theory, student conduct, academic procedures, policies, goal setting, educational planning, and LBCC student support services.
 Students will learn the various academic opportunities of higher education in California, and develop a tentative educational plan to achieve personal and academic goals.